jonathonreed/atrf-journal/_posts/2017-08-24-every-now-then.md

 Crossing by Laura Millard
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6244-atrf-ac-2000-web.jpg">

-"These impermanent images inscribed on a place that's not mine felt like a metaphor - for land use, ownership, and the problems of Canada 150 in relation to treaty rights.
-This metaphor of going in circles and the absurdity of going nowhere fast was suddenly stilled by a quiet crossing."
+<blockquote>These impermanent images inscribed on a place that's not mine felt like a metaphor - for land use, ownership, and the problems of Canada 150 in relation to treaty rights.
+This metaphor of going in circles and the absurdity of going nowhere fast was suddenly stilled by a quiet crossing.</blockquote>

 Edge of a Moment by Meryl McMaster
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6251-atrf-ac-2000-web.jpg">

-"I stand with some uncertainty atop the buffalo jump at Head-Smashed-In.
+<blockquote>I stand with some uncertainty atop the buffalo jump at Head-Smashed-In.
 I stand where many have stood and many more will stand after.
-I stand with a longing to call my ancestors to travel with me into the future."
+I stand with a longing to call my ancestors to travel with me into the future.</blockquote>

 Man Has Reached Out and Touched the Tranquil Moon by Humboldt Magnussen
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6280-atrf-ac-2000-web.jpg">

-"The moon's history is very similar to Canada's history - settlers really wanted to own it.
+<blockquote>The moon's history is very similar to Canada's history - settlers really wanted to own it.
 I think this longing for alternate spaces to own and colonize is like the hope for a 'new world'.
 That's what brought people over to Canada.
 Settlers who came to Canada romanticized the land, and we still do that today - but we forget who was here first.
 It is misguided to see Canada as 150 years old.
 As land and as people's home, it is much older.
-This is why I chose to depict the moon; it's part of everyone's landscape but impossible to own."
+This is why I chose to depict the moon; it's part of everyone's landscape but impossible to own.</blockquote>

 Laura, Maanii and Annie by Sofia Mesa
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6287-atrf-ac-2000-web.jpg">

-"I think of Canada's relations with Indigenous peoples, with refugees and with non-status people as the moment before an arrow releases - the tension, the stretch...
-In the context of this 150 moment, my work is an exposure of those relations, literally and figuratively."
+<blockquote>I think of Canada's relations with Indigenous peoples, with refugees and with non-status people as the moment before an arrow releases - the tension, the stretch...
+In the context of this 150 moment, my work is an exposure of those relations, literally and figuratively.</blockquote>

 Interior Migrations by Yu GU
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6294-atrf-ac-2000-web.jpg">

-"These videos are about Niagara's migrant workers who spend 8 to 10 months of the year in Ontario, and send their wages to their families back in Jamaica or Mexico.
-It explores the tensions between their memories of home and their present reality."
+<blockquote>These videos are about Niagara's migrant workers who spend 8 to 10 months of the year in Ontario, and send their wages to their families back in Jamaica or Mexico.
+It explores the tensions between their memories of home and their present reality.</blockquote>

 Baby, Don't Worry, You Know That We Got You by Syrus Marcus Ware
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6298-atrf-ac-2000-web.jpg">

 left to right: Yusra Khogali, Rodney Diverlus, Melisse Watson, Queentite Opaleke

-"These are portraits of local activists in the movement for Black lives.
+<blockquote>These are portraits of local activists in the movement for Black lives.
 One of the images is of acivist Yusra Khogali, who's a Black Muslim organizer with Black Lives Matter - Toronto.
 Yusra's been unfairly criticized for her valid comments about white supremacy in Canada.

 I want to celebrate Yusra's bravery and energy because it's easy to attack someone who seems like a representative of something, and forget they're an actual human being with feelings, families and communities.
 To me, people like Yusra - and activists Melisse Watson, Queentite Opaleke and Rodney Diverlus - are essential, because we need them in the fight.
 They're my people and I need them to survive.
-That's why I'm drawing them."
+That's why I'm drawing them.</blockquote>

 I literally have no words for this piece by Gu Xiong and still feel that Anique [captured it much better](https://www.instagram.com/p/BVxdN_zBQLD/).
 <img src="http://astheravenfli.es/journal/img/2017/08/IMG_6303-atrf-ac-2000-web.jpg">